León Ferrari: Bird defecation (1985)

-Heliografías (1980-1987)
+Heliografías (1980–1987)

 Following a period of mostly unintelligible, scratchy drawing, Ferrari entered a period of print-making, creating his famous series known as "Heliografías".
 These works were sketches and designs for absurd urban plans, including city plans, freeway designs, neighborhood maps, furniture layouts, and other, more simplistic patterns.
 Ferrari is quoted explaining these Heliograph artworks: "These works express the absurdity of contemporary society, that sort of daily madness necessary for everything to look normal."
 Along with this concept of absurdity, scholars suggest Ferrari desired to point out the dangers of blindly following a pattern or movement.
 He created prints where small figures were trapped inside a closed loop, moving forward in the loop but never moving out.
-With this idea of blindly choosing uniformity, Ferrari hoped to draw ties to the way many Argentinians simply ambivalently allowed injustice to continue with their blind adherence to the status quo.
+With this idea of blindly choosing uniformity, Ferrari hoped to draw ties to the way many Argentines simply ambivalently allowed injustice to continue with their blind adherence to the status quo.
 Occasionally within these prints, Ferrari would switch the pattern, such as in his piece Adulterio (Adultery), where a white king breaks the pattern and sleeps with a black queen.
 This was meant just to ask the question: what if we break the pattern?

 Nudity and the human body 1980s and 90s

 Braille works (1997)

 In 1997, Ferrari created two series using braille.
-In the first, he took lines from the poems and stories of famous Argentinian writer Jorge Luis Borges, and emboss the words in Braille on erotic or nude photographs.
+In the first, he took lines from the poems and stories of famous Argentine writer Jorge Luis Borges, and emboss the words in Braille on erotic or nude photographs.
 In the second series, Ferrari used verses of scripture embossed in braille.
 In both cases, the idea was to force viewers to touch or, as Ferrari often described, "caress" the naked bodies depicted in the prints in order to understand the words written on the image.
 An example of this is Ferrari's piece titled La Serpiente in which a Japanese stamp has been reprinted, depicting a couple engaged in sex.
 The words "la serpiente me engaño y comí," which is Genesis 3:13 (translated: "the serpent deceived me, and I ate"), are embossed in braille over the area in the image where the couples' genitals come together.
 Ferrari created these artworks often as a way to push back against the Church's demonization of women, sexuality, and often of homosexuality.